-This week’s review of college-related news covers everything from how early to start college planning to what parents need to know about rape on campus to when to take the SAT to how to talk about financial aid with your student.
+This review of college-related news covers everything from how early to start college planning to what parents need to know about sexual assault on campus to when to take the SAT to how to talk about financial aid with your student.
 Read on to learn more.

 Health and wellness In his article for Inside Higher Ed, Jake New points out that 22 states don’t require college students to be immunized against measles.
 New provides a link to a federal database you can search to find out which, if any, vaccinations are required in the state where your child will be attending college.
 Also, check the school’s student health services website to review its specific vaccination guidelines, which may be more stringent than the state’s.